That Hideous Strength: Plot

 The novel, written during the final period of World War II, takes place at an undetermined year "after the end of the war".

 Mark Studdock is a young academic who has just become a Senior Fellow in sociology at Bracton College in the University of Edgestow.
 The fellows of Bracton are debating the sale of a portion of college land to the National Institute for Co-ordinated Experiments (N.I.C.E.), whose staff already includes some college faculty.
 The sale is controversial since the land in question (Bragdon Wood) is an ancient woodland believed to be the resting place of Merlin.
-After the deal is struck, a N.I.C.E. insider called Lord Feverstone proposes a possible post for Mark at the Institute.
+After the deal is struck, a N.I.C.E. insider named Lord Feverstone proposes a possible post for Mark at the Institute.
 (It is gradually revealed that Feverstone is the new title of Richard Devine, who accompanied Professor Weston on the trip to Mars in Out of the Silent Planet, but not on the trip to Venus in Perelandra.)

 Mark's wife Jane (a PhD student at the university) has suffered a peculiar nightmare involving a severed head.
 She meets Mrs. Dimble, the wife of one of her former tutors, who is being evicted due to sale of land to the N.I.C.E.
 When Jane talks about her dreams, Mrs. Dimble leads her to seek counsel from a Miss Ironwood who lives in the Manor in the nearby town of St Anne's.
 An argument between Jane and Mark shows how their marriage is deteriorating.

 Lord Feverstone introduces Mark to the N.I.C.E., where he becomes acquainted with the top brass at their headquarters at Belbury, near Edgestow.
 Mark can never find out what his place in the organisation is; he has no office, is given no duties for some time, and seems to be alternately in and out of favour.
 A scientist named Bill Hingest, who is resigning from the N.I.C.E., warns Mark to get out.
 That night, Hingest is mysteriously murdered.

 At the same time, Jane works up the courage to visit Miss Ironwood at St Anne's.
 Miss Ironwood, who is dressed in black just as Jane had dreamed of her, is convinced that Jane's dreams are visions of genuine events.
 Later, Jane is introduced to Dr Elwin Ransom, the protagonist of the first two books in Lewis's space trilogy.
 He has become the Pendragon or heir of King Arthur, the ruler of the nation of Logres, which is described as the good side of Britain.
 More mundanely, he is the Director of the group living in the Manor at St Anne's.
 He is in communication with the Oyéresu (singular "Oyarsa"), angelic beings who guide the planets of the Solar System.
 Earth has been in quarantine: its rebellious Oyarsa (who is the Devil) and his demons could not travel beyond the orbit of the Moon, and the other Oyéresu could not come to Earth.